Atlanta Board of Education

 The Atlanta Board of Education is the governing body of Atlanta Public Schools.
 The board has nine members: six are elected by geographical districts and three are elected citywide.
 All serve four-year terms.

 While the board establishes and approves policies that govern the school system, the day-to-day administration of the school district is the responsibility of the Superintendent, who is appointed by the board.
-(Former) Superintendent Former superintendent Meria Carstarphen was unanimously chosen by the Board of Education in April 2014.)